dapbs/horai/README.md

 * Above (A) 33~100%
 * Equal Chances (EC): Equal chances for A, N, B

-See [long-lead forecast tool discussion and analysis](http://origin.cpc.ncep.noaa.gov/products/predictions/90day/tools.html) for more details on the forecast format.
+For additional detail on the forecast format see [long-lead forecast tool discussion and analysis](http://origin.cpc.ncep.noaa.gov/products/predictions/90day/tools.html).

 ## Installation